£550,000 Awarded to 11 Young Engineers for MBA Study at Top Business Schools

 Details on the next round of Sainsbury Management Fellows scholarships will be announced on the Royal Academy of Engineering’s website, however, engineers who are interested in applying may register their interest on the site at any time.

-The scholarship winners share their thoughts and experiences on their path to taking and MBA and how they will use their business education to further their careers.
-Just click on the name of the awardee ont he panel on the right.
+The scholarship winners share their thoughts and experiences on their path to taking an MBA and how they will use their business education to further their careers.
+Just click on the name of the awardee on the panel on the right.

 If you are an engineer with up to seven years’ professional experience looking for your next career move, why not apply for a scholarship?
-The deadline to submit an application for the current round of scholarships is 1 June 2020.
 Full details can be found on the RAEng’s website.